john-tornblom/tiny-ps4-shell/README.md

 john@localhost:tiny-ps4-shell$ ./main_term.bin
 ```

+## Installation
+Install the compiled pkg on a PS4 with homebrew and the kexec syscall enabled.
+Next, launch the application to install the telnet daemon.
+When you get the
+notification "Install successful", terminate the app, and restart it again to
+launch the installed daemon.
+Yoy may now telnet to the PS4 (port 2323).

 ## Usage
-Install the compiled pkg on a PS4 with homebrew and the kexec syscall enabled,
-launch the application, and telnet to the PS4 (port 2323).
-There are a handful
-of rudimentary commands available, e.g., cd, ls, and mkdir.
-Type `help` in a
+There are a handful of rudimentary commands available, e.g., cd, ls, and mkdir.
-connected telnet shell for more information.
-Below are a couple of commands I
+Type `help` in a connected telnet shell for more information.
+Below are a
-have found useful.
+couple of commands I have found useful.

 To get a list of running processes: